Logic program proportions: Logic program forms

+Recall from \prettyref{exa:exa} that we wish to derive abstract generalizations of concrete programs, which can then be instantiated to obtain similar programs.
+We formalize this idea via logic program forms as follows.

-In the rest of the paper, we assume that we are given {\em program variables} $X,Y,Z...$ as placeholders for concrete programs.
+In the rest of the paper, we assume that we are given {\em program variables} $X,Y,Z,\ldots$ as placeholders for concrete programs and an algebra of logic programs $\mathfrak P$ over some fixed language $L$ (cf. \prettyref{def:algebra}).

-\begin{definition} A ({\em logic program}) {\em form} is any well-formed expression built up from programs, program variables, and all algebraic operations on programs from above including substitution.
-We denote the set of all forms containing programs from $\mbb P$ and variables among $X_1,\ldots,X_n$, $n\geq 0$, by $\mbb P[X_1,\ldots,X_n]$. \end{definition}

-In the sequel, we will denote forms by boldface letters.
+A ({\em logic program}) {\em form} over $\mathfrak P$ (or {\em $\mathfrak P$-form}\todo{$L$-form?}) is any well-formed expression built up from $L$-programs, program variables, and all algebraic operations on programs from above including substitution.
+More precisely, $\mathfrak P$-forms are defined by the grammar where $P\in\mathfrak P$ is an $L$-program, $Z$ is a program variable, and $\sigma$ is a substitution.
+We will denote forms by boldface letters.

 Forms generalize logic programs and induce transformations on programs in the obvious way by replacing program variables with concrete programs.
+This means that we can interpret logic program forms as `meta-terms' over the algebra of logic programs with programs as `constants', program variables as variables, and algebraic operations on programs as `function symbols'.
 This is illustrated in the following examples.